- What is it?

 Relax to Reduce Stress

 Managing stress and learning to relax are important parts of any pain relief program.
 Stress appears to contribute to many chronic conditions, including chronic vulvar pain.
 Stress can increase blood pressure, reduce the immune system's ability to fight infection, and affect hormone production, including turning on cortisone production in the adrenal glands and upsetting the balance between estrogen and progesterone.
 There are many relaxation techniques you can easily learn and practice at home, including focusing (what women in labor are advised to do), meditation, deep breathing exercises and progressive muscle relaxation.
 Learning biofeedback techniques takes much more training, but biofeedback is sometimes recommended for women with vulvodynia to learn how to relax pelvic muscles, which can contract in anticipation of pain, thus causing chronic pain.
+You can download apps to your smartphone that can guide you through deep breathing or meditation with instruction, reminders and exercises.

 Organizations and Support